jrb7183/Relang/README.md

 ![image](https://github.com/user-attachments/assets/822eaf28-fde2-4437-8702-2a650878cf8e)

 ## Generating Phonologies
+Once the repository is cloned, use the command `cd src` to switch to the main directory, and then type `python main.py [num]` to run the application.
+You can specify the number of phonemes you would like with `[num]`.

+## Old Phonology Selector

-Once the repository is cloned, you can generate a phonology using the command `python selphone/selectPhonemes.py [num] [temperature]`.
+Once the repository is cloned, you also have the option to use the old phonology selector.
+In the base directory, use the command `python old_files/selectPhonemes.py [num] [temperature]`.
 Both `[num]` and `[temperature]` are required parameters.

-You can specify the number of phonemes you would like with `[num]`.
+Similar to the current phoneme selector, you can specify the number of phonemes you would like with `[num]`.

 So the program does not produce the same phonology every time, there is a degree of randomness `[temperature]` (analogous to an LLM model's temperature) that picks from a range of the most probable variables instead of just selecting the most probable one. `[temperature]` must be a rational number between `0` and `1`, where `1` is completely random, and `0` selects only the most probable phoneme.
 A value of `0.0001` has given me the best results so far, and anything less than `1e-5` is essentially equivalent to `0`.

-Currently, access to `consCorrespondences.json` and `vowelCorrespondences.json` is restricted.
-Please contact Josh for access.